AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 * **AssetMantle Node Modules**
 A collection of a common set of modules that facilitates building dApps for a range of open finance and decentralized exchange applications.
 All the dApps built using the AssetMantle Node Modules will be natively interoperable with each other through the Core chain.
 The modules will be also implemented across different protocols/platforms/languages to allow inter-platform native interoperability between the applications and similar application behavior/make the application platform/language agnostic and easy to migrate across them based on requirement changes.
 These are some of the modules implemented by the AssetMantle Module set (this set may change in the future):

-* `assetFactory`: create, mutate, and burn NFT tokens.
+* `AssetFactory`: create, mutate, and burn NFT tokens.
 This module can be utilized for use-cases that require tokenization of assets/issuing digital assets/certificates.

-* `assetWallet`: send an `asset` to other account wallets.
+* `AssetWallet`: send an `asset` to other account wallets.
 This module can be used if the `asset` ownership is exchangeable.

 * `reputation`: keep a count of successful transactions and allow the counterparty to set feedback against a transaction.